INFO & FAQS

-After the huge success of our move across the loch for 2016 we retain this improved location for a second year.
+After the huge success of our move across the loch for 2016 and 2017 we retain this improved location for 2018.
 It truly has an amazing view overlooking the palace and down the length of the loch.
 The site layout can be viewed below so check this out to plan how to get there.

 ESSENTIAL TRAVEL ADVICE

 Party at the Palace is only 10 minutes walk from Linlithgow rail Station.
-We are keen for everyone to enjoy McEwan’s Party at The Palace and we want to get you all home safely whether or not the trains are running.
+Party at the Palace is only 10 minutes walk from Linlithgow rail Station.
+We are keen for everyone to enjoy Glen’s Party at The Palace and we want to get you all home safely.
 Your patience on leaving the site is vital to the safety and well being of all those attending the event.